SUBSCRIBE TO OUR BLOG

 A huge community effort in Northumberland, in the north-east of the UK, sent 4,000 free school meals out to students who needed them during a week-long school break.

-They were able to reach so many pupils thanks in part to their use of the Here WeGo Deliver app.
+They were able to reach so many pupils thanks in part to their use of Here WeGo Deliver.

-The app is free throughout 2020, as a gesture to support businesses and other organizations during the COVID-19 pandemic.
+The no-cost planning and routing tool is free throughout 2020, as a gesture to support businesses and other organizations during the COVID-19 pandemic.

-Provision lead Rhys Wilson at ENGAGE, which provides education for excluded pupils and those who cannot attend school for any reason, explained how the app helped them deliver.
+Provision lead Rhys Wilson at ENGAGE, which provides education for excluded pupils and those who cannot attend school for any reason, explained how the planning tool helped them deliver.

 “It was announced that school meals wouldn't be extended [by the UK government, to cover school breaks] the week before.